The Hill College Advantage

 As is always the case in life, choosing one path leads to another, so it is not surprising that choosing a high school greatly affects a high school student’s chances of being admitted to a college of each student’s choosing.
 What follows is a brief overview of what distinguishes St. Joseph Hill Academy from others, to ensure successful college admissions for our students, academic achievement in college – and ultimately, career success for our graduates.

-Our college guidance begins in freshman, with group orientation sessions with the College Advisor.
-We collect biographical information from each student and gain early insights into the special circumstances, strengths, and talents of each student.
+Our college guidance begins in freshman year, with group orientation sessions with the Director of College Counseling.
+We collect biographical information from each family and gain early insights into the special circumstances, strengths, and talents of each student.

 More than 60 colleges visit our campus in the fall and spring to meet with our students individually, not in a college fair setting.
-They range in competiveness (e.g., Barnard, Dartmouth, NYU, Vassar) and geographical distance (University of Notre Dame (IN), Vanderbilt (TN), Boston College, Boston University, Northeastern and Holy Cross (MA) and Penn State (PA) and numerous colleges from the tri-state area.
+They range in competiveness (e.g., Barnard, NYU, Vassar) and geographical distance (University of Notre Dame (IN), Vanderbilt (TN), University of Miami (FLA), Catholic University, and American University (DC), Boston University and Northeastern University (MA), and numerous colleges from the tri-state area.
 Most of the visitors are the decision-makers for these colleges (the representatives who will read our applications) and they often remark how poised and well-prepared our students are during these sessions—typically Hill.

-The College Advisor personally advises each student based upon her individual profile and no preferential treatment is given to a student on the basis of GPA.
-The College Advisor advocates for each Hill senior equally throughout the process.
+The College Counseling team personally advises each student based upon her individual profile and no preferential treatment is given to a student on the basis of GPA.
+The team advocates for each Hill senior equally throughout the process.
 In senior year, all students are also programmed for College Guidance to aid them with individual questions during the college application process.

-We host a financial aid seminar for all senior students and the College Advisor distributes detailed scholarship information to the senior students throughout the year.
+We host a financial aid seminar for all senior students and the College Counseling team distributes detailed scholarship information to the senior students throughout the year.
 Advocacy in pursuing scholarships for our students yields great results for our students.
-In the past three years, every senior received academic merit scholarship, and the total figures for each class were: (Class of 2014 – 101 graduates –$26.6 million), (Class of 2015—130 graduates-$36.7 million) and (Class of 2016 –116 graduates — $34.4 million).
+In the past three years, every senior received academic merit scholarship, and the total figures for each class were: (Class of 2016—116 graduates—$34.4 million), (Class of 2018—96 graduates—$35.6 million dollars), and (Class of 2019—121 graduates—$42.5 million dollars).